Mel-louie/42cursus/push_swap_tester/README.md

 	be sure that your checker's name is 'checker' and not 'checker_mac' or 'checker_linux' or else

 __second:__
-	put the push_swap_tester folder at the root of your push_swap's
+	put the push_swap_tester folder at the root of your push_swap

 __third:__
 	launch